Position

 Order Puller Job Description Sample

-The Order Puller is responsible for accurately picking and preparing customer orders for shipment.
-This role involves working in a fast-paced warehouse environment, ensuring that orders are processed efficiently and delivered on time.
+The Order Puller is responsible for accurately picking and preparing customer orders from inventory.
+This role involves working in a fast-paced warehouse environment to ensure timely and accurate fulfillment of orders.

 Responsibilities:

-• Verify the accuracy and completeness of picked items.
+• Verify the accuracy of picked items against the order.

 • Maintain a clean and organized work area.